laclaro/command-keypad/README.md

 Select your keyboard and add the device to the command line:

-	sudo ./command-keypad.py -c layout-novatek.yaml -i /dev/input/event2
+	sudo ./command-keypad.py -c conf/simpleconfig.yaml -i /dev/input/event2

-The controller will play the first scene.
-You should see the DMX values change in ola_dmxmonitor.
-Try changing scenes with the number keys.
-If you press a key that is not mapped to a scene, the key code will be displayed, so that you can configure this key in the yaml file.
+The script will now listen to your keyboard inputs.
+Try pressing a key to execute the mapped command.
+If you press a key that is not mapped, the key code will be displayed, so that you can configure this key in the yaml file.

-Press 'q' to quit.
+Press 'q' to quit (see `quit_keycode` below).

 Configuration
 -------------

+The key-to-command-mapping is configured by a text file in YAML format.
+The best idea is to start of from one of the configuration files within the conf/ directory.
+The key values are described in the following.

+* `#` is the line comment character.

+* `quit_keycode` denotes the keycode for executing the script.

+* `modifier_keycode` identifies the modifier that enables you to switch between the two command set levels cmds1 and cmds2.
+This may be the numlock toggle on a small keypad.

+The key-to-command-mappings are then listed in the command_list they have several key values in common:

+* `name` is the human readable name of the mapping.

+* `keycode` is the keycode that will trigger this command set.
+The easiest way to find key codes is to start the script and press the keys you want to use.
+If these keys are not already mapped to a command, the script will display the key code.
+You can then enter this code into the configuration file.

+* `cmds1` is a single or even a list of shell commands that will be executed whenever the mapped key is pressed.

+* `cmds2` is essentially the same as cmds1 but these commands will be triggered if the modifier key defined by modifier_keycode is toggeled.